Graduate Diploma Level Unit

 d) apply interventions at individual, family, and group levels which foster and enhance wellbeing

-e) have self-awareness about the influence of their own values and attitudes on their practice as mental health counsellors
+e) demonstrate self-awareness about the influence of their own values and attitudes on their practice as mental health counsellors

 f) understand and critically evaluate mental health policy at state and federal levels of government